Code-Blender-7/Image-Converter/readme.md

 #### Note
 Please run the code over the most modern terminals to ensure the program to use its full potential.

+Also be aware that this project uses the Rich Lbrary which is CLI based.
+Changing the terminal sizes could bring unknown results.
+However, the script will work nevertheless.

 ### Credits